ahare/shaleapps_todo/README.md

 ### Design thought process

-I intentionally didn't use an ORM for talking to the database.
+I intentionally didn't use an ORM.
 I agree with the logic in
-[Golang, ORMs, and why I am still not using one](http://www.hydrogen18.com/blog/golang-orms-and-why-im-still-not-using-one.html) and find that ORMs don't fit well with statically typed languages and the benefit they offer doesn't outweigh the performance hit or the black-box they create in the app.
+[Golang, ORMs, and why I am still not using one](http://www.hydrogen18.com/blog/golang-orms-and-why-im-still-not-using-one.html) and believe that ORMs don't fit well with statically typed languages and the benefit they offer doesn't outweigh the performance hit or the black-box they create in the app.